GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Test the app

-- Once all the containers are running, access it by opening <http://localhost:8080> in your browser.
-If you are using the Cloud Shell editor, view the website by clicking on the **WebPreview** button on the top right of the editor (it looks like a browser icon with a diamond in it) and selecting port **8080**.
+- Access the Movie Guru app on <http://localhost:8080> by clicking the **WebPreview** button on the top right of the editor (it looks like a browser icon with a diamond in it) and selecting port **8080**.

 - Login using your name.

-- Interact with the app and get your first movie recommendation.
-Then spend time getting to know the **Movie Guru** application by chatting with it.
+- Get to know the **Movie Guru** application by chatting with it.

 ### Success Criteria